livingstone2026/GettingAndCleaningData/CodeBook.md

     (Test set folder)

     X_test.txt
-       - 561-feature vector for each activity performed by each volunteer in test set y_test.txt
+       - 561-feature vector for each activity performed by each volunteer in test set.

+    y_test.txt
-       - each row has the activity identifier for the corresponding row in X_test.txt. subject_test.txt
+       - each row has the activity identifier for the corresponding row in X_test.txt.

+    subject_test.txt
        - each row has the identifier of the volunteer who performed the activity corresponding to the same row in X_test.txt